lczech/grenedalf-paper/eval-grenenet/README.md

 but generating them would also cause overhead.)

 With PoPoolation, we hence estimated the total runtime to be around 125 days.
-With grenedalf, this would be reduced to a single day.
+With grenedalf, this would be reduced to a single day, even with the preliminary (not yet thoroughly optimized) version of grenedalf.
 And this was with a restricted `mpilup` only containg up to 1000bp coverage per position;
 more would have slowed PoPoolation down even more, massively.